theronhitchman/linear-algebra/standards-based-assessment/content-standards.md

  * Determinants and the Invertible Matrix Theorem (Chapter 5)

+    > Use properties of determinants, compute determinants in a variety of ways,
+    > Use the invertible matrix theorem

 ### Question: How can we understand the geometry of square matrices as transformations?

  * Eigenvalues, Eigenvectors, and the Spectral Theorem (Chapter 6)

+    > Compute eigenvalues and eigenvalues, diagonalize matrices when possible (and
+    > recognize limitations), know and use spectral theorem

 ----